Uli Stielike: Club career

 Stielike was a West Germany youth international for hometown club SpVgg Ketsch when he got signed by UEFA Cup runner-up Borussia Mönchengladbach in 1973, first coming to action as a full back for the then two-times German Bundesliga champion.
 Playing in defensive midfield for his club, he was part of the Mönchengladbach team that won the Bundesliga titles in 1975, 1976 and 1977 and the UEFA Cup in 1975, and he gained a runner-up medal in the European Cup in 1977 following a 3–1 loss to Liverpool in the final.
 In five seasons he amassed 109 Bundesliga matches.

-Ahead of the 1977–78 season, Stielike moved on to join Real Madrid to become a reliable fan-favourite in his eight years with Los merengues.
+Ahead of the 1977–78 season, Stielike moved on to join Real Madrid.
 His first three seasons at Santiago Bernabéu all ended in Real winning La Liga.
-In 1980 and 1982, he was part of the side winning Copa del Rey, in 1985 he added the Copa de la Liga, and finished off his Madrid years with the UEFA Cup triumph of the same summer.
+In 1980 and 1982, he was part of the side winning Copa del Rey, in 1985 he added the Copa de la Liga, and finished off his Madrid years with the UEFA Cup victory of the same summer.

-Following representatives votes of Spanish paper Don Balón, Stielike was four times in a row selected 'Best Foreign Player' in La Liga between 1978 and 1981.
+Based on the votes of representatives of Spanish sports paper Don Balón, Stielike was selected 'Best Foreign Player' in La Liga four times in a row between 1978 and 1981.

 In 1985, Stielike joined Neuchâtel Xamax and won two Swiss Super League trophies in 1987 and 1988 with the club.

-Stielike retired from his playing career in 1988.
-He appeared for Mönchengladbach, Real Madrid and Xamax in 83 matches in the European cup competitions.
+Stielike retired from playing in 1988.
+He had appeared for Mönchengladbach, Real Madrid and Xamax in 83 matches in the European cup competitions.